subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 ### 2️⃣ The marketing team wants to launch some campaigns, and they need help with determining the following:
 #### Q1.
 Rewarding Most Loyal Users: People who have been using the platform for the longest time.
       *Task:* Find the 5 oldest users of the Instagram from the database provided.
+Let’s breakdown the question:
-We use the `users` table to retrieve the data as it contains the users id, username and their joining date which is required for sorting the table and retrieving the oldest users of Instagram from the database.
+    <p> We use the `users` table to retrieve the data as it contains the users id, username and their joining date which is required for sorting the table and retrieving the 5 oldest users of Instagram from the database using the `ORDER BY` and the `LIMIT` clause.</p>

 ```sql
 SELECT
         id AS 'User-ID',